suffolklibraries/wellbeing-conference/_speakers/jon-neal.md

 name: Jon Neal
 job-title: Chief Executive
 employer: Suffolk Mind
-order: 11
+order: 13
 img: jon-neal.jpg
-talk: Morning chair
+talk: "Morning chair <br>Opening address: Adopting new ways of looking at mental health in the workplace: The Emotional Needs and Resources Model"
 ---

 Jon Neal is Chief Executive of Suffolk Mind, the mental health charity.
 With an ambitious aim of making workplaces across the country the best environments for people to meet their ambitions – whatever they may be – the organisation promotes an innovative way of looking at preventing mental ill health.